 I could see this homework station set-up working well for several kids who have to work in the same room.

 Facing the wall eliminates some sibling bickering during homework time.

-We’ve found these items to be extremely helpful in our ADHD homeschool room.
+I’ve found these items to be extremely helpful in our ADHD study spaces for my girls: